 An approval to burn from Coffs Harbour City Council is not required for the following activities:

-- Lighting a fire for cooking, recreation such as camping, picnicking and for fire fighting instruction.
+- Lighting a fire for cooking or recreational purposes such as camping or picnicking

 - Lighting a fire for the purposes for instruction of methods of fire fighting

 - Bushfire hazard reduction work under the Rural Fires Act 1997 (NSW) (i.e. hazard reduction work with a hazard reduction certificate issued by the Rural Fire Service)